HexmosTech/glee/sample_post.md

 ---
-title:
+# title:
-   default: new default title
+#    default: new default title
-   hn: title from glee to HN
+#    hn: title from glee to HN
-   reddit: title from glee to reddit
+#    reddit: title from glee to reddit

+title: hello
 authors:
 - sample@gmail.com
 tags: ["draft"]